 Fenugreek is an herb in the same family as soy.
-People use its fresh and dried seeds, leaves, twigs, and roots as a spice, flavoring agent, and supplement.
-While more research is necessary, some studies show that fenugreek may have varied health benefits.
+People use fenugreek seeds, also called methi seeds, as a spice, flavoring agent, and supplement.
+However, more research is necessary to understand its health benefits.

 Fenugreek may be able to help reduce the risk of: